chanwoo-park-official/chanwoo-park-official.github.io/index.md

 My current research interest is multi-agent learning:
 * LLM Theory (including provable super-human AI, alignment problem, etc..), Intersection of Multi-agent Reinforcement Learning and Game Theory
-* DL/RL (Theory): Diffusion Model, trajectory generation problem, multi-agent rl
+* DL/RL (Theory): Multi-agent Reinforcement Learning (with Game Theory), Diffusion Model, trajectory generation problem.
 * Blockchain and DeFi system.

 Feel free to reach me!
 I actively discuss various topics with folks!
 I am open to both collaborating/advising students (UROP students, not restricted to MIT and SNU), so please don't hesitate to reach out if you're excited about these topics and would like to work together!